 Have a read through this glowing review from a happy customer using the WooCommerce Protected Categories plugin:

-Step 1: Choose which categories to hide
+Step 1: Choose how to hide your categories

 You can either create a new category to house your hidden products or you can edit an existing category.
 Whichever method you choose, you'll see a new Visibility section at the bottom of the page.
 Click the 'Protected' option, and choose between: